machty/alexmatchneer-blog/source/_posts/2014-05-24-daily-journal.markdown

     back: "git branch --merged ; git branch --no-merged"
   - front: "git push origin master expand to..."
     back: "git push origin refs/heads/master:refs/heads/master"
+  - front: "command to create a new branch starting off of another one"
+    back: "git checkout -b newbranch existingbranch"
+  - front: "`git branch -d branch to delete` will yell at you under this circumstance"
+    back: "it's not merged into the current branch"
+  - front: "what happens if you do `git checkout origin/some-remote-branch`?"
+    back: "Detached head state.
+To create a tracking branch, do `git checkout localbranch origin/some-remote-branch`""
+  - front: "tracking branch"
+    back: "a local branch that have a direct relationship to a remote branch; `git push` and `git pull` will go to the tracking branch"
+  - front: "another way to write `git checkout foo origin/foo`"
+    back: "`git checkout --track origin/foo`; creates local foo tracking origin/foo"
+  - front: "Delete remote branch foo"
+    back: "git push origin :foo; remember: `git push origin [localbranch]:[remotebranch]`"
+  - front: "dog-ear"
+    back: "bend a page to make it easily findable later"
+  - front: "The rule for when _not_ to rebase"
+    back: "Don't rebase commits that you've pushed to a public repo"
+  - front: "difference b/w `git clone /path/to/repo` and `git clone file:///path/to/repo`"
+    back: "`file:///` uses the remote file transfer stuff that it would use for anything remote, whereas direct path directly copies and uses hard links and what not; `file:///` gives you a more pristine copy, less junk"
+  - front: "limitation of SSH repo access"
+    back: "no anonymous access, possibly bad for open source"
+  - front: "git protocol"
+    back: "daemon packaged w git but w no authentication; no pushing (in general, since it opens to the door to anyone)"
+  - front: "Speed of git protocol relative to SSH"
+    back: "way faster since no authentication and encryption overhead"
+  - front: "solution to SSH non-anonymity and git non-auth"
+    back: "configure server to use both; git protocol for cloner/pullerss, ssh for repo write access homies"
+  - front: "git command to init a bare repo in folder foo"
+    back: "`git init --bare foo`"
+  - front: "after creating a bare repo and running http server, git clone fails.
+Why?
+How to fix?"
+    back: "HTTP hosting implies you have static files to serve, but these don't magically exist by default.
+They can be generated via the post-update.sample hook, which runs `git update-server-info`.
+You can either manually run this or enable the hook and push to it once (not via HTTP)"
+  - front: "start a ruby server hosting files in this directory"
+    back: "`ruby -run -e httpd . -p 5001`"
 ---

 ### Enterprise Integration Patterns